hhru/api/docs_eng/employer_vacancies.md

 ## Conditions for filling out fields when publishing and adding vacancies

 `GET /vacancy_conditions`

-you can additionally specify query-argument:

-* `with_professional_roles=true` - force conditions for vacancy with professional roles instead of specializations

-With argument `with_professional_roles=true` field `specializations` is not returned in the response, field [professional_roles](https://api.hh.ru/openapi/redoc#tag/Obshie-spravochniki/paths/~1professional_roles/get) appears along with other fields

 Each end field is described by a rules object.
 If a field consists of an object with several fields, these fields are described in `fields`.